rxversedcode/Discord.RAT/README.md

 ShowMessagebox - Shows a messagebox onto the victims computer Speak - Uses SpeechSynthesizer to talk on the victims computer with a robotic voice.
 ```
+# IMPORTANT
+This project is no longer publically maintained.
+This project USED to be private, but why not release this stack overflow skidded mess I made a while ago?